SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 ### 1. Form states and how to respond to them

-When developing a form, it is ideal for the form to be aware of the state of its data, determining if the state has been modified and behaving accordingly.
+When developing a form, it is ideal for the form to be aware of the state of it's data, determining if the state has been modified and behaving accordingly.
 If the data is dirty:

 * The "Save" button would be enabled until the record is saved
-* The "Save and Close" button would simply save the record and close the Form
+* The "Save and Close" button would simply save the record and close the form
 * The "Cancel" button would pop up a dialog asking to save changes

 Additionally, these form action buttons should be [labelled consistently](/label-buttons-consistently/) across the application.